Teaching Traveling: How can European teachers find jobs in the U.S. or other countries? How does travel help heal a person after heartbreak?

-My teaching career led me to move to Italy and North Carolina, and now I’m back in Ireland, but I think somewhere in the back of my mind is the simmering desire to head off somewhere else new!
+My teaching career led me to move to Italy and North Carolina, and now I’m back in Ireland (land of the Cliffs of Moher, Bunratty Castle, and the Burren), but I think somewhere in the back of my mind is the simmering desire to head off somewhere else new!

 TT: Nice!
 Tell us more about your travels.

 I started my travel blog as a cathartic release to an emotional breakup, and found solace in traveling for myself, to places I wanted to see.
 I saw travel as the ultimate gift to myself.

 I brought myself to sunny cities, sandy beaches and exciting landscapes, all in an effort to heal my soul.
 I moved to Italy for three years and learned how to speak Italian (and Romano!), and make authentic and delicious cantucci and sugo from scratch.

 This past summer I hiked up a volcano in the dark to summit it at dawn.
 I watched the world above the clouds in Bali, and loved every minute of where my #adventurebod took me.